 At the same time, creating a virtual event has a lower cost for the event organizer.
 There’s no pricey physical venue rental (and no working around the dates it’s available!).
 There are fewer physical logistics to coordinate and pay for like signage and transportation and catering.
-Those cost savings can be deployed on additional events or broader digital marketing or a different tier of virtual speaker.
-Or they can be used elsewhere in the organization.
+Those cost savings can be deployed on additional events, broader digital marketing, or a different tier of virtual speaker.

 If audience reach is one of the most critical pieces of any event, audience engagement is the other.
-An excellent event doesn't just capture eyeballs, it connects with the minds behind those audience eyeballs.
+An excellent event doesn't just capture eyeballs — it’s engaging, informational, and entertaining.

 What do event organizers hope to gain from organizing an event?
+What event success metrics do they use?
 And what do attendees hope to gain from attending that event?
 With in-person events, organizers are limited in measuring the event's return on investment.
 Organizers can track alleged attendance by who picked up registration packets or checked into the hotel.
 Room hosts can eyeball a headcount on attendees in a breakout session.
 Post-event surveys can be sent out to attendees, presenters, and sponsors to track net promoter scores and glean feedback.

 For in-person events, the post-event experience usually entails a similar pattern.
-Attendees travel home, emails and LinkedIn invitations are sent to new contacts.
-The event organizers pack up the step and repeat banners, and send out thank-yous and save the date messages for next year.
+Attendees travel home, emails, and LinkedIn invitations are sent to new contacts.
+The event organizers pack up the banners, send out thank-yous, and save the date messages for next year.